lnapoli87/HOL3/hands-on-lab.md

 01. The way to connect an iOS application with an Office365 tenant.

-02. How to retrieve information from Sharepoint lists.
+02. How to retrieve information from Sharepoint files.

-03. How to handle the responses in JSON format.
-And communicate with the infrastructure.
+03. How to download a Sharepoint file, store it in the local storage and preview inside the iOSApp.